 Posted on December 16 2019

 Plan Ahead: Most people will have their travel itinerary in hand at least a few days ahead of your trip.
-You will know exactly where you are suppose to go/ stay etc. I personally love exploring new fitness studios in new cities but also know that I will probably get lazy to workout alone without my workout partner while travelling.
+You will know exactly where you are suppose to go/ stay etc. I personally love exploring fitness studios and group classes in new cities but also know that I will probably get lazy to workout alone.
 This is why I look for fitness centers and studios around offering group classes such as bootcamps/ yoga/ core workouts etc. Most of these classes are scheduled early mornings or late evenings, works well with people who are travelling for business.
 This gives you time to finish your workout early morning and work all day.
 Most centers will also be more than willing to give free classes for a few days so you really don’t have to pay anything and get a free workout!

 Group classes are also an excellent way to meet new people and make friends!
 Thus, if you are traveling for leisure and actually want to enjoy the way “locals do”, making friends here might help!
 The above picture was taken while I took a Stott’s Pilates class in Los Angeles!